Six O'Clock Rock

-Six O'Clock Rock was an Australian rock and roll television show broadcast on ABC from 28 February 1959 to 1962 at 6 p.m. on Saturdays.
+Six O'Clock Rock was an Australian rock and roll television show broadcast on ABC Television from 28 February 1959 to 1962 at 6 p.m. on Saturdays.

 Program synopsis

-Inspired by the BBC program 6.5 Special, it had a similar format to its rival on the TCN9 network, Bandstand compered by Brian Henderson.
+Inspired by the BBC program Six-Five Special, it had a similar format to its rival on TCN-9, Bandstand compered by Brian Henderson.
 This was ABC-TV's first youth-oriented music program, long before Countdown.